-Performa Therapy is more than just a clinic in its inception and practice for Gus, its primary goal has always been to support, inform and develop both the people it treats and the links it has with clubs and societies.
+For me, Performa Therapy is more than just a clinic in its inception and practice, the primary goal has always been to support, inform and develop both the people it treats and the links it has with clubs and societies.
 This has been through principles of trust, honesty, flexibility, endeavor, fairness, knowledge and encouragement.
 These are not just buzz words but a way to demonstrate the service will be the same whether it is keeping tight muscles away during a long season or recovering from a traumatic injury or wanting to improve a personal performance.
 The most important people are you, because it is valued that you trust us to be honest and fair in sessions, being flexible to use the service, endeavor to use the knowledge given by the clinic and encourage progression.

 - Degree Qualified